-6.10 The materials used in the construction of the proposed dwelling will reflect those already present within the rural area.
-This will ensure that the dwelling will appear further integrated with the established character of the locality.
+6.11 The materials used in the construction of the proposed dwellings will reflect those already present within the rural area including brick and timber cladding to the elevations.
+Zinc roofs add a more modern appearance in keeping with other modern design features of the dwellings.
+The proposed dwellings will appropriately integrate into the site and will not be harmful to the established character and appearance of the area.
 The proposal complies with criterion 5.